arci/weather-forecast/README.md

 To decouple web tier from the application logic an *operation* class is injected within the resource: `it.arcidiacono.weatherforecast.operation.WeatherOperation` and to further separate the application logic from the specific underlying service an instance of the service implementing the interface `it.arcidiacono.weatherforecast.service.WeatherService` is injected within the operation.

 The service interface is binded to the OpenWeatherMap implementation in the composition root.
-The OpenWeatherMap implementation resides in the packages `it.arcidiacono.weatherforecast.OpenWeatherMap.*` that can be moved to a separate maven project.
+The OpenWeatherMap implementation resides in the packages `it.arcidiacono.weatherforecast.owm.*` that can be moved to a separate maven project.

 ## Further work
 I leaved some *TODO* comments within classes to indicate where improvements can be made.